jramke/fluid-ui/packages/docs/Resources/Private/Content/docs/getting-started.md

 }
 ```

-Notice that we did not use the `TYPO3Fluid\Fluid\Core\Component\AbstractComponentCollection` and instead extended from `Jramke\FluidUI\Component\AbstractComponentCollection`.
-This is required to make Fluid UI work.
+Notice that we did not use the `TYPO3Fluid\Fluid\Core\Component\AbstractComponentCollection` and instead extended from `Jramke\FluidPrimitives\Component\AbstractComponentCollection`.
+This is required to make Fluid Primitives work.

 ## Register Global Namespace